radical-cybertools/radical.entk/docs/source/install.rst

 .. _ssh_gsissh_setup:

-Setup passwordless SSH Access to HPC resources
+Setup passwordless SSH Access to HPC platforms
 ----------------------------------------------

-In order to create a passwordless access to another machine, you need to create a RSA key on your local machine and paste the public key into the `authorizes_users` list on the remote machine.
+In order to create a passwordless access to another machine, you need to create a key-pair on your local machine and paste the public key into the `authorizes_users` list on the remote machine.

 `This <http://linuxproblem.org/art_9.html>`_ is a recommended tutorial to create password ssh access.

 An easy way to setup SSH access to multiple remote machines is to create a file ``~/.ssh/config``.
+Suppose the URL used to access a specific machine is ``foo@machine.example.com``.
+You can create an entry in this config file as
-Suppose the url used to access a specific machine is ``foo@machine.example.com``.
-You can create an entry in this config file as follows:
+follows:

 .. code-block:: bash